 Career development is a process.
-It is never too early for your student to begin exploring careers and building job-searching skills.
+It's never too early for your student to explore careers and build job-search skills.
 We invite you to refer your student to the distinctive resources, partnerships, and opportunities available through CES, including:

 - Comprehensive resources at every stage in students’ career development, from internships to part-time, summer, work-study, and full-time employment

-- Career advising based on individual interests and goals to help students perfect resumes, practice interviewing skills, and devise personalized strategies for career development or a job search
+- Career advising based on individual interests and goals to help students perfect resumes, practice interview skills, and devise personalized strategies for career development or a job search

 - Programming and events targeted at helping students explore potential career paths, prepare for professional situations, connect with alumni and employers, and more

 - An exclusive online database of local and national internships designed to advance success in securing best-fit positions

 - An active network of alumni from a variety of professions who participate in career programs and are available to consult with students about careers and graduate schools